A HariPo oneshot

-"Stop saying 'love!'"
+"Stop saying 'love'!"

 Scorpius frowned.
 "Look, I know three wrongs don't make a right.
 But if I could, I'd go back and make sure no one was hurt.
 I'd go back and reinforce that the Weasley I meant during that Hogsmeade outing last year was you.
-I'd elaborate that I meant 'Fred' and not 'Roxanne.'
+I'd elaborate that I meant 'Freddie' and not 'Roxanne.'
 But she thought it was her.
-She thought she could have me and I didn't even know she'd had a small thing for me.
+She thought she could have me, and I didn't even know she'd had a small thing for me.
 She'd be much better suited to Lorcan."

-Fred rolled his eyes.
+Freddie rolled his eyes.

-"No, I mean it," Scorpius continued, dragging Fred into an empty classroom.
+"No, I mean it," Scorpius continued, dragging him into an empty classroom.
 "When she came at me, I told myself that…maybe I shouldn't have tried asking you.
 You seemed more relaxed hanging out with witches in those circumstances.
 And I told myself that maybe I'd get over you if I went out with Roxanne."

 "Are you that much of an idiot?"

-"Yes, I am," the blonde answered, utterly surprising him.
+"Yes, I am," the blond answered, utterly surprising him.
 "I am because I realized I wasn't with Roxanne to get away from you.
 I was with Roxanne because she had your face and your personality."

 "Yeah," Scorpius mumbled with a chuckle.

-Fred walked up to him, looking him straight in the eye.
+Freddie walked up to him, looking him straight in the eye.
 He let out a big breath.
 "Yeah… I was feeling pretty guilty about Roxie.
 I still can't believe you did that in the Great Hall."

 "I'll tell Lorcan later that he should make his move."

 Freddie smirked.
 "I'm beginning to think I am, too."
 He drew Scorpius down to him a little, tentatively kissing him at first, but then catching on with a little more vigor.
-He melted into Scor's embrace, but Fred let his own hand wander south.
+He melted into Scorpius' embrace, but Fred let his own hand wander south.
 He smirked again at Scorpius' blush and "eep."
-"By the way, that is how you snog and this is how you make out."
+"By the way, that is how you snog, and this is how you make out."

 "I was, er, wondering where Roxanne got her profane mind…"